 What Industries Have a Need for Miniaturization?

-You may be wondering if our industry has a need for miniaturized electronic components or assemblies.
+Wondering if your industry has a need for miniaturized electronic components or assemblies?
 The short answer is, most likely, yes.
 The need for flexible, lightweight and compact components are vast and can impact a variety of projects across industries, including — but not limited to:

 - Healthcare and medical devices